aszcoding/git-hooks-nodejs/README.md

 NodeJS app with Husky and Commitlint

 Testing, linting and verification of the commit message using the automated git Hooks with the help of Huskey, Commitlint and lint-staged NPM packages

+Enter `npm install` after cloning to make use of all hooks